CS21DAT506/DATP5/README.md

     Note however that there is no data supplied as part of this repository, though it can be generated from the environment in [rebound_test](./rebound_test).

-## Requirements
+## General requirements

-This project is written in python [version_num] and uses a number of different packages and frameworks.
-The required frameworks and the version used in development of this repository can be found in [requirements.txt](./requirements.txt).
+This project is written in python 3 (either 3.8.10 or 3.9) and uses a number of different packages and frameworks all of which can be found in [requirements.txt](./requirements.txt).

-The requirements can all be install using this command:

-    pip install -r requirements.txt
+These can be installed globally or inside a venv.
+Installing and setting up the code in a venv, which is most likely the easiest and most convenient approach, is described below in [venv section](#venv)) below.

 ## Venv

 Can be used to run the program with all project dependencies.

-### Guide

-Create a venv
+### Create a venv

+Assuming current working directory is the root of this repository:

     python3 -m venv ./venv

+This will create a folder named `venv` in .

-Activate the venv
+### Activate the venv

     source venv/bin/activate

+Now you have access to pip and can this install packages into the venv.

+### Installing requirements

+    pip install wheel

+Install dependencies:

+    pip install -r requirements.txt